tobyw21/tools-in-Rust/deet/README.md

 # Deet, deet

-Credits to Standford University, reberhardt7@gmail.com provided starter code, wrote the wrapper for gmili dwarf debugging format.
+Credits to Stanford University, reberhardt7@gmail.com provided starter code, wrote the wrapper for gmili dwarf debugging format.
 The program deet is a `gdb` format debugger rewrite in `Rust`